Mosaic of Deep Space (more >>)

 This article examines the exquisitely fine-tuned features scientists have discovered in the expansion rate of the universe.

-Two factors control how fast the universe has been expanding: 1) its mass density (which has the effect of braking expansion) and 2) its energy density (which has the effect of accelerating expansion).
-Unless these two factors are precisely fine-tuned so the universe expands at a very precise rate, no life would be possible anywhere in the universe.
+It is now known that two factors control how fast the universe has been expanding: 1) its mass density (which acts as a brake and has the effect of slowing expansion) and 2) its energy density (which acts as an accelerator and has the effect of expanding the universe).
+Unless these two factors are exquisitely fine-tuned so the universe expands at a very precise rate, no life would be possible anywhere in the universe.